wisniewski94/llemonstack/README.md

 ## Importing & Exporting n8n Templates

-LLemonStack provides script for easy importing and exporting of n8n credentials and workflow templates.
+LLemonStack includes an import script for easy importing of credentials and workflows.

+n8n and Flowise are currently supported by the import script.

 Any template placed in the [import/n8n](import/n8n) directory will be imported.